Advice for undergraduate students

 Q3.
 Quantitative course options

 Programming and computer science.
 Everyone uses software in the modern world, but you're kidding yourself if you think that means Excel.
-You need to learn to write programs -- to write code, as they say.
+You need to learn to write programs -- to code, as they say.
 As a Yale student put it: "Code is the lingua franca of the 21st century."
 If you don't believe us, ask Miss Disruption or the MathBabe.

 Mathematics.
 The Stern School requires one semester of calculus, but we think you'd benefit from doing more than that.
 We recommend three semesters of calculus and one of linear algebra.
 (Or the equivalent: there are apparently some combination classes in the works.)
 They’re the foundation of economics, finance, and data analysis of all kinds.
 Once you’ve done that, you're well positioned to do lots of things.
+And perhaps even to understand that math is an art.

 Data analysis.
 The modern world generates data by the gigabyte.
 Whatever you do in the future, it will be extremely helpful to you to develop the skills to make sense of it: programming, basic math, probability and statistics, data mining, and so on.
 Some people call the emerging field "data science," but whatever you call it, it involves marketable skills.
 See our guide to data science for more.